Thursday, 31 October 2024

 Other ways that we are demonstrating our care for Victorians are through our fair go for renters and our fair go for the outer suburbs, because what we are doing is flipping the 70–30 divide.
 Previously we have seen way too much development in the outer suburbs and not enough in the inner and middle suburbs, so we are flipping that.
 We are fixing the unfair split of suburban growth.

+I was really pleased to have the fantastic Minister for Planning in Wallan last week, looking at some of the issues around different developments and staging.
+I am so pleased that the next lot of estates that are coming to Wallan are being staged and sequenced so that before they come online, before people are moving in, we will have the new Wallan East primary school, the new Wallara Waters kindergarten, the new maternal and child health centre, the new ramps onto the Hume Freeway – thank you, Minister for Transport Infrastructure, who is at the table.
 All of these really important and essential infrastructure pieces will be in place before the next estates start being populated by people, because we are thinking about how to make sure that people that live in the outer suburbs have what they need to thrive and that the communities are made up of families who have access to health, education, jobs and transport.
 I am so proud to be part of a government that does not just sell off land to make developers rich in the outer suburbs but builds communities in the outer suburbs.
-How easy it was for those opposite to just sign off on expanded urban growth boundary, and in came the Labor government to do the hard work of then going ahead and building community.
+How easy it was for those opposite to just sign off on an expanded urban growth boundary, and in came the Labor government to do the hard work of then going ahead and building community.
 The humble and hardworking people of the outer suburbs will always be better off under a Labor government.

-And we are making sure that developers give their fair contribution as well.
+We are making sure that developers give their fair contribution as well.
 We know that developers need to contribute more to that important infrastructure that communities need.
 They need to contribute more to the stations, the roads, the schools and the like, and so that is why we are working on an updated system of developer contributions to make sure that everybody is pitching in for the best life for people in the outer suburbs.

 Those opposite are obsessed with what they call livability – the livability of the inner city.
 They want to kick out the ladder from underneath them, and bad luck to anybody else who did not make it there in time.
 Basically, they want to set us up to be like the Hunger Games.
 That is how it feels – the district that you are in determines your fate.
 But we simply do not accept that on this side of the house.
 We believe everyone gets a go and everyone can have choice about where they want to live.
 Personally I would not want to live near the member for Sandringham or the member for Brighton, but if others do, that is their choice, and they should have the ability to do that.

 Apartments have come a long way.
 This government has put in place over a number of years improvements to apartment living to ensure that designs meet the needs of the people that live there in terms of light, warmth, cooling, access and space; the ability to make that apartment your home; and all the other rights and supports that we have given to renters, including the recent announcements and supports to ensure that when you move from one rental property to another you have a fair, equitable and transparent bond return process and that you cannot be asked to leave for no reason.
-Because we do not just represent one group of people.
-We do not just represent people for whom life is good and life is easy, we represent all Victorians.
+We do not just represent one group of people.
+We do not just represent people for whom life is good and life is easy; we represent all Victorians.
 All Victorians are represented here.
 Those opposite seem to be making a lot of the fact that the Premier lives in Bendigo, as though that is some sort of mark against her.
 Do you know what is happening in Bendigo?
 Housing development, because the member for Bendigo East welcomes people to Bendigo.
 And if the member for Sandringham wants to move there, that is fine by us as well.
 So there is more voice, there is more choice under this side, and we are building the houses that Victorians want and need.

 Members interjecting.